aquasecurity/tfsec/README.md

 docker run --rm -it -v "$(pwd):/src" liamg/tfsec /src
 ```

+## Use with Visual Studio Code

+A Visual Studio Code extension is being developed to integrate with tfsec results.
+More information can be found on the [tfsec Marketplace page](https://marketplace.visualstudio.com/items?itemName=tfsec.tfsec)

 ## Use as GitHub Action

 If you want to run tfsec on your repository as a GitHub Action, you can use [https://github.com/triat/terraform-security-scan](https://github.com/triat/terraform-security-scan).